LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 If you were enrolled in the program prior to Spring 2014 you may use the older degree requirements located at http://luc.edu/cs/academics/graduateprograms/mscs/oldcurriculum.

-Please see :ref:`Prerequisites` for the general prerequisites for our MS degree programs.
+Please see :ref:`prerequisites` for the general prerequisites for our MS degree programs.

 The MS in Computer Science provides foundations of Computer Science, while acknowledging that Computer Science is key to algorithms in the sciences.